tunnckoCore/koa-better-router/CONTRIBUTING.md

-# Contributing to koa-rest-router
+# Contributing to koa-better-router

 :sparkles: Thanks for your contribution in advance! :tada:

 First and foremost, thank you!
-We appreciate that you want to contribute to `koa-rest-router`, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to `koa-better-router`, your time is valuable, and your contributions mean a lot to us.

 ## What does "contributing" mean?